 - Service fees will likely apply over the course of your credit card debt repayment program, so be sure to ask what sorts of fees, penalties, and costs will apply to your account before you commit to anything.

-For those with enough income to support credit card payments, there are a number of methods to choose from to reduce balances to zero.
+For those that wish to consolidate debt on their own, there are a number of methods to choose from to reduce balances to zero.

 Snowball method vs. avalanche method

 There are two suggested ways to attack credit card debt on your own: the snowball method and the avalanche method.
 If you have tracked your credit card balances, minimum payments, and APR, either method is simple to understand: